k-box/k-box/docs/developer/commands/files-orphans..md

 **Options:**

 - `--delete`: Put the orphan files in the trashed state.
-- `--force`: Permanently delete the orphan files from the DMS.
+- `--force`: Permanently delete the orphan files from the K-Box.
 - `--file-paths` : Output the paths on disk of the orphan files

 If executed with no options, the output will list the orphan files ID and the state (i.e. if in trash),